Thursday, August 8, 2013

 Look no farther than Batman for the ultimate Opposite Number, Joker.
 Why should Batman's polar opposite be terrifying, and yet Superman's polar opposite is almost always played for laughs.
 That's not very respectful to Superman, is it?

 Well, I think this is something of a fundamental misunderstanding of Bizarro.
 He was never supposed to be the thematic opposite of Superman.
 He has always been an 'imperfect duplicate'.
 You can imagine that if Bizarro was truly an opposite he would be a killing machine, maybe even suicidal!
 (Remember Moore's take on him in Whatever happened to the Man of Tomorrow?)

 I have always thought about Bizarro as a bit tragic, a flawed being who can't wrap his head around reality.
 Sometimes that can head to humor.
 Sometimes it can be horrific.

-no choice!
 And they were right.
 At the end of the day there is more than enough room for H'EL and Bizarro — and never shall the twain meet!

 After reading H'El on Earth, I am thrilled that H'El is not Bizarro.
 I also can't wait to see what Sholly Fisch does with Bizarro.

 Nrama: H'El's abilities (and his true origin) are still somewhat of a mystery.
 How will the September "H'El" issue reveal more about his story?

 Lobdell: We learn everything.
 Every.
 Thing.
 His real origin.
 How his powers are different from every other Kryptonian... and why.
-We even explain
+We even explain his name!

 We (and he) will understand that pretty much everything he has ever believed about himself has been a lie — lies that he's told himself, to be honest, in order to keep a hold of a last tenuous grip on reality.